 A session musician plays as a backing instrumentalist for another artist or band on a short-term basis.
 They're usually highly skilled at playing one or more instruments.

 Find out more about how session musicians work and how they're paid.

 What Is a Session Musician?

-How Session Musicians Are Paid
+How Much Session Musicians Are Paid

 Sometimes if a band and a session musician have worked together previously, they'll work out agreements on a case-by-case basis.
 This kind of arrangement should only be entered into if both sides know and trust each other well, but it can lead to longer-term work for the session musician and peace of mind for the band.
-A reliable session musician can be a key part of getting an album done on time and can be a lifesaver on the road if a last-minute replacement for a band member is needed.
+However, band members and session musicians can both benefit from having a clear contract in place.

 - Session musicians perform as short-term backup instrumentalists in bands on tours and in recording sessions.

 - They may also be hired to play music for commercial jingles, TV, film, radio, and more.

 - Some studios and labels hire in-house session musicians, but most session musicians these days are independent contractors.

 - Session musicians often earn industry standard flat rates for their work in lieu of receiving royalties from recordings.